AndrewCarracher/andrew_carracher_PDA/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

 require_relative('card.rb')
 class CardGame

-#whilst this will run, ruby convention mean we should use snake case for function names
+#whilst this will run, ruby convention mean we should use snake case for function names.
+Also if passing in card should be class method, class will be able to access it's own variables.
   def checkforAce(card)
     if card.value = 1
       return true